ComedicChimera/whirlwind/docs/memory-model.md

     produce a `None` value.
 If it is safe for use, then it will be produce a `Some` value
       - Will not stop any non-memory-related panics (eg. index out of bounds)

+All references may use null operators as necessary, but do not have to unless they are nullable.

+## The Global Region

+There exists a region known as the global region that is allocated globally and is not affiliated with any particular Strand or scope.

+  - Memory can be allocated here using the region specifier `global`
+  - References allocated in the global region have a special type specifier:
+    `global`.
+    - Both owned references and block references can be made global by putting this specifier before their definition
+    - Eg. `global own& int` or `global [&]float`
+    - Free references cannot be marked as global
+  - You can NOT borrow a global reference
+    - This is to avoid null-reference errors
+  - Unlike references in all other regions, global references CAN be deleted and must be managed explicitly
+    - It is impossible to determine a consistent lifetime for them statically
+    - They are deleted using the `delete` function which works for both global and block references
+    - This is part of the reason why global references can not be borrowed and have an explicit tag on them
+      - Prevents them from being confused with normal references and helps to minimize null-reference errors
+  - They should only be used when necessary
+    - When data must be stored and managed globally
+    - When the references is being shared by multiple strands as the global region is strand agnostic

 ## Constancy

 Constancy is a property of a reference or variable that determines whether or not it